-In August 1859, Edwin L. Drake, credited with discovering America’s first commercial oil well, used a common water well hand pump to retrieve the new resource from 69.5 feet.
+In a valley in northwestern Pennsylvania in 1859, Edwin Drake discovered America’s first significant quantities of oil.
+For his oil well pump, he borrowed a common water well hand pump to retrieve the new resource from 69.5 feet.

-Industry pioneers realized that by improving pumping efficiency they could extend the economic life of far deeper wells by years.
+Industry pioneers realized that by improving oil well pump efficiency they could extend the economic life of far deeper wells by years.
 The new resource will be refined to meet the phenomenal worldwide demand for an inexpensive lamp fuel: kerosene.

 The evolution of technology for pumping oil from the ground is reflected in thousands of small, marginally producing oil wells reaching deep into often stubborn reserves.

 Although there are almost one-half million wells in the United States that produce less than 15 barrels of oil per day, their total production remains significant.

 Oil wells will run dry, but advances in “artificial lift systems” technology can put off the inevitable.
 But even with today’s best technologies, more than half of the oil can remain trapped underground.

 Low-volume marginal or “stripper” wells produce no more than 15 barrels a day.
 The average stripper well produces only about 2.2 barrels per day.
 These wells comprise 84 percent of U.S. oil wells and produce 18 percent of all domestic oil.